 The good news is that this means the field is wide open to showcase your city’s open data work.
 Whether your city is just starting its open data program or has been publishing open datasets for several years, now is a great time to benchmark what data is open in your city, and take an early lead nationwide.

 Anyone, in any city, is invited to contribute information to the Census.
 You do not have to be a city staff member or an open data expert to participate.
 We extend a particularly warm invitation to cities participating in What Works Cities, as well as cities that have passed an open data policy to participate.
 To these cities: you are already doing outstanding work on open data; this is a chance for you to show that good work to the rest of the country.

 In addition, we invite advocacy groups working on specific issues — like policing, public finances, or urban development — to add information about those categories across cities.
 The Census has the potential to show which cities are leading the way to publish data about important issues facing American communities.

 Submit information about your city’s data today.
-We plan to publish a midyear leaderboard in June looking at which cities are scoring highest at that point for 2018.
+We plan to publish a midyear leaderboard looking at which cities are scoring highest at that point for 2018.
 We encourage you to get your city’s open datasets loaded on to the Census before then in order to be included.